jklug34/Cardiomegaly-Deep-Learning-Image-Classification/README.md

 Background:
 Cardiomegaly or enlarged heart is not a disease, but a sign of another underling condition.
 An enlarged heart may be due to short-term stress on the body, pregnancy, weakening of the heart muscle, coronary artery disease, heart valve problems or abnormal heart rhythms.
 People with an enlarged heart may have no signs or symptoms or others might have shortness of breath, abnormal heart rhythm, or swelling (edema).
-There are 200,000+ cases diagonsed every year.
+There are 200,000+ cases diagnosed every year.

 Some underlying causes may include:
 High blood pressure